-Since the construction phase ended, Roma's total population has decreased by 3.2%.
-The largest change was experienced in 2014/15, when NRWs dropped sharply from 610 to 70.
-NRWs have inincreased slightly in 2017.
-The resident population has continued to decline over this 3-year period, at an average of 1.3% per annum.
+Since the construction phase ended, Roma's total population has decreased by 3.2% and is approximately the same as before CSG development.
+The largest change was experienced in 2014/15, when NRWs dropped sharply from 610 to 70 and the resident population fell by 2.8%.
+The population has continued to decline, with a decline of 0.9% for residents between 2016/17 and 2017/18 and a 56% decline in NRWs to only 40.

 Roma experienced a greater population "influx" than was expected.
 This change was expressed through anecdotes such "the town was buzzing with people" and "you had to park blocks away from where you wanted to go".
 Some interviewees suggested that population increase may have been minimised by Roma's already established airport, which facilitated fly-in fly-out (FIFO) working conditions.
-People observed increased cultural diversity with international workers, as businesses utilised visa 457 workers to overcome elevated wages.
-It was noted that locals also left town, i.e. in-migration was coupled with out-migration.